Are you an American taxpayer? We will share several recommendations with you

 The hobby loss rule (Section 183)

-Section 183 of the IRS code, also known as the “hobby loss rule”, limits the losses that can be deducted from income which are attributable to hobbies and other not-for-profit activities.
+Section 183 of the IRS code, also known as the “hobby loss rule”, limits the losses that can be deducted from income that are attributable to hobbies and other not-for-profit activities.
 In general, losses which occur in for-profit activities are not limited and can be used to offset other income from other activities.
-But the Section 183 limitation curtails those deductions when the activity is deemed a hobby.
+But the Section 183 limitation curtails those deductions when the activity has been deemed a hobby.
 It is generally accepted that if one generates a profit 3 out of 5 years, the activity is not considered a hobby.
-However, the code does not state that a profit MUST be made for 3 out of 5 years in order to clear the hobby loss rule.
+However, the code does not state that a profit MUST be made for 3 out of 5 years to clear the hobby loss rule.
 Therefore, your business must demonstrate “the ability and the intent” to make a profit.
 Expert accountants make recommendations on how to justify the “ability and intent” to generate a profit while running a business of yacht charters.
-Demonstration of “ability and intent” can be shown through careful research prior to starting a charter activity, and demonstrated by drafting a thorough business plan, documenting charter and non-charter activities rigorously, keeping accurate books of account, and also actively promoting the yacht available for charter.
-Since each tax situation is unique and varies from year to year, we advise all of our clients seek proper professional assistance on this matter prior to engaging in charter activity.
+Demonstration of “ability and intent” can be shown through careful research before starting a charter activity, and demonstrated by drafting a thorough business plan, documenting charter and non-charter activities rigorously, keeping accurate books of account, and also actively promoting the yacht available for charter.
+Since each tax situation is unique and varies from year to year, we advise all of our clients to seek proper professional assistance on this matter before engaging in the charter activity.

 Did you know we have a Holiday program?

 Claiming depreciation within your for-profit boat activity